We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 If your application is selected to move to the next stage of the process then you will be expected to be available for interview.
 You will also need to provide evidence that you fit the eligibility criteria.
 All aspects of your financial and personal circumstances will be treated in complete confidence, and you may withdraw your application at any time.
 View our privacy policy here.

-The Application deadline is the 20th April 2025.
-Applicants will be informed by the 25th April if they are moving forward.
-On return from expedition you will required to provide a short report and photographs about your expedition to Operation Wallacea.
+The Application deadline is midnight on Sunday the 5th April 2026.
+Applicants will be informed by the 13th April if they are moving forward.
+On return from expedition you will required to provide a report and photographs about your expedition to Operation Wallacea.

 Guy Poland Grant 2025 Awardees